 Qualitative product feedback could be thought of as “anecdotal”: long-form responses to open-ended questions; findings plucked from trip reports and customer interviews; and detailed, real world use cases offering deep dives into the customer experience.
 Making assumptions based on qualitative feedback can be dangerous due to their limited sample size and unscientific nature, but they provide helpful color and context.

-Quantitative customer feedback powers the pretty charts and graphs of slide decks, the raw data informing KPIs and metrics.
+Quantitative product feedback powers the pretty charts and graphs of slide decks, the raw data informing KPIs and metrics.
 Its power lies in the simplicity of its consumption and the large sample size it’s gathered from.
 For some stakeholders, it may be the only feedback that matters, but each particular question and answer set is often considered in a vacuum, which can sometimes be dangerous.

 But this is not a competition!
-Both types of customer feedback are extremely useful and necessary to guide product decisions and priorities.
+Both types of product feedback are extremely useful and necessary to guide product decisions and priorities.
 They complement one another, confirm each other’s assumptions, and together provide a more complete picture.
 So don’t play favorites and ensure your product feedback mix has a healthy serving of both qualitative and quantitative inputs.

 With so many options for gathering input from customers, you can experiment with which combination works for your company, giving you the best assortment of feedback to prioritize your product development: